-Depending on what Wear OS watch you have, there may be multiple ways to access Google Pay.
-If you're using a smartwatch like the TicWatch Pro 3, then you can map the bottom button to launch Google Pay when you press it.
+Depending on your Wear OS watch, there may be multiple ways to access Google Wallet.
+If you're using a smartwatch like the TicWatch Pro 3 Ultra, then you can map the bottom button to launch Google Wallet when you press it.

-- Once the app is installed on your smartwatch, press the side button on your watch.
+2. Once the app is installed on your smartwatch, press the side button on your watch.

-Then, find and select Google Pay.
+3. Then, find and select Google Wallet.

-- The app will process for a few moments and then direct you to continue set up on your phone.
+4. The app will process for a few moments and then direct you to continue set up on your phone.

-- On your phone, you choose which card you want to use on your watch.
+5. On your phone, you choose which card you want to use on your watch.

-- After the finishing setup, your watch will be ready to use.
+6. After the finishing setup, your watch will be ready to use.

 If you don't have a device lock setup on your smartwatch you'll be prompted to do so.
 Because your watch now has the power to make payments, having some way to lock it down is a good idea.
 You'll only need to enter the password on your Wear OS watch if you restart or take it off your wrist.